 Myasthenia gravis is a complex autoimmune disorder.
 It causes antibodies to destroy the connections between your muscles and nerves.
 This causes muscle weakness and tiredness.

 Many women with lupus give birth to healthy children.
-The key to a successful pregnancy is know how lupus affects your body.
+The key to a successful pregnancy is to know how lupus affects your body.

 A biophysical profile is a test that is sometimes used during the third trimester of pregnancy.
 It is often done if there is a question about the baby’s health.
 This may be because of other test results or certain pregnancy symptoms, or because your pregnancy is high risk.